|Texas Institute of Orthopedic Surgery & Sports Medicine, PLLC

 Most arthroscopic surgeries are done on an outpatient basis.
 Patients usually go home a few hours after the procedure.

-Some tears of the discoid meniscus can be repaired, rather than removed.
-In these cases, the surgeon will use stitches to sew the meniscus to the lining of the joint.
+- The hypermobile Wrisberg form of discoid meniscus is saucerized if necessary, then stabilized with stitches to sew the meniscus to the lining of the joint.

 Once the initial healing is complete, your doctor may prescribe physical therapy exercises to restore strength and mobility.
 These may be done at home or with a physical therapist.